Kent State vs. Ohio NCAA Football Odds, Plays and Insights | October 23, 2021

 Ohio Stats and Trends

-- Ohio has three wins against the spread in seven games this year.
+- In Ohio's seven games this season, it has three wins against the spread.

-- The Bobcats have covered the spread twice this year when underdogs by 5 points or more (in four chances).
+- This year, the Bobcats have just one against the spread win in three games as an underdog of 5.5 points or more.

-- Ohio's games this year have hit the over on two of seven set point totals (28.6%).
+- Ohio's games this season have hit the over on two of seven set point totals (28.6%).

-- The Bobcats have turned the ball over eight times, eight fewer times than the Golden Flashes have forced turnovers (16).
+- This season the Bobcats have eight turnovers, eight fewer than the Golden Flashes have takeaways (16).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.